 Cough, whooping cough and respiratory issues commonly occur due to seasonal changes or allergies.
 Saffron is very effective in treating respiratory problems and improving respiratory function.
 Saffron stimulates anti-allergic receptors which it is used in the treatment of asthma problems and bronchitis.
 Saffron, as a medicine, can be used for children who have chronic asthma.
 It can very useful in fevers, as it consists of crocin that helps in bringing down the high temperature.

 Remedy – Mix 1 pinch of nutmeg powder + a few strands of saffron and a few drops of water together to make a smooth paste.
 Evenly spread this mixture on your child’s forehead to help relieve cold/cough.

 Since babies don’t brush, their mouths need to be disinfected to ensure oral hygiene.
 Massaging the baby’s gums with saffron daily helps to keep the mouth and tongue clean, and reduces inflammation and soreness of the mouth.

 Saffron has anti-inflammatory properties that help reduce swelling and inflammation in the body.

 Remedy – Saffron mixed with bitter gourd juice helps treat respiratory ailments

-Saffron infused water when applied on the skin soothes rashes, burns.
+Saffron-infused water when applied to the skin soothes rashes and burns.
 It also is effective for people who have skin issues.

 Other than that we have a tasty recipe where saffron has been used.
 Give it a try!